What is Live Healthy Lincoln County?

 Upcoming LHLC Projects:

-Lincoln Trails Project–Planning of the Lincoln Trails has begun in 2017.
-Live Healthy Lincoln County met in December of 2016 with a Landscape Architect from the area to discuss trail options.
+Live Healthy Lincoln County Trail with USD 298–Live Healthy Lincoln County met in December of 2016 with a Landscape Architect from the area to discuss trail options.
 In January 2017, Live Healthy Lincoln County kicked off 2017 with updates and discussion of the Trails Project with recommendations of the Landscape Architect.
-In February 2017–maps of trail paths for connectivity were provided to the Live Healthy Lincoln County Coalition to review as potential trail options.
-On the www.mapmywalk.com via your personal computer or smartphone apps available on Android (Google Play Store) or iPhone (App Store).
+In February 2017–maps of trail paths for connectivity were provided to the Live Healthy Lincoln County Coalition to review as potential trail options & continue to work with USD 298 Board of Education (BOE) with placement options of the trail near the LJSHS (High School).
+Checkout Trail Options at the www.mapmywalk.com via your personal computer or smartphone apps available on Android (Google Play Store) or iPhone (App Store).
 The only erroneous aspect of the below potential trail options (goal–connect City Park to Soccer fields–behind the LSJHS USD 298 School–from city park through Soccer fields to North Street vs. K-18), as the app will not “trail” sidewalks/roadways not yet created.

 Check out this map on MapMyWalk: 2.15 mi Route 2–1st st & Soccer Fields

-Lincoln Center Kansas Walking Clubs–LHLC is assisting in forming local Lincoln Walking Clubs due to interest.
+Lincoln Center Kansas Walking Clubs/Walk Kansas 2018–LHLC is assisting and partnering with KSU Nutrition Extension, Lincoln County in forming local Lincoln Walking Clubs due to interest in March 2018!
 Additional info will be forthcoming.
 If you are interested in participating or becoming a contact leader for a walking club, please contact Gaylene Zier-Ryan, R.D.N., LD for additional information at the Lincoln Co.
-Health Dept. at (785) 524-4406.
+Health Dept. at (785) 524-4406 or Ashley Svaty, Extension Agent, Nutrition, Food Safety and Health, Post Rock District #1, (785) 524-4432, Lincoln Co.
+Courthouse. http://www.walkkansas.org/

-Farm Food Policy Council–LHLC is one of two Lincoln Center Kansas representatives via Doug McKinney, NCK Regional Planning Commission in Beloit, Kansas, that met on 2-24-2017.
+Farm Food Policy Council–LHLC is one of two Lincoln Center Kansas representatives via Doug McKinney, NCK Regional Planning Commission in Beloit, Kansas.
 The goal of the coalition is to:

 · Be a local level advisory council to Kansas Food and Farm Task Force, to local elected officials and to North Central Regional Planning Commission Executive Board.